neu-cs4530/team-project-2k/README.md

 ### Configuring the frontend

 Create a `.env` file in the `frontend` directory, with the line: `REACT_APP_TOWNS_SERVICE_URL=http://localhost:8081` (if you deploy the towns service to another location, put that location here instead)

+You will also need to add the line: `SPOTIFY_CLIENT_SECRET=<secret>`. `The SPOTIFY_CLIENT_SECRET` is a unique secret to our Spotify Web API app and must be included to gain access to the Spotify API.
+You can request access to the Spotify secret from the owner of the Web API (Pavan Hirpara).

 ### Running the frontend